stablecaps/ice-cat-wrangler/README.md

 /client_launcher.py --secretsfile SSM result --imgfprint 0eaf1da24040970c6396ca59488ad7fa739ef7ab4ee1f757f180dade9adc43cf --batchid 1744481929
 ```

-5. How the api-client integrates with DynamoDB:
+5. How the api_client integrates with DynamoDB:

 The DB uses `batch_id` as the partition key and `img_fprint` as the sort key.

 - batch_id: Every time the client is run a new random `batch_id` gets created.
 - img_fprint: This is the file hash of the image (sha256).
 - client_id: Each instance of the client has a `client_id`.
-This id can be manually set at `api-client/config/client_id`.
+This id can be manually set at `api_client/config/client_id`.
 If this file is not present, the program will automatically generate one using the format `stablecaps_$random_3digits` on first run.
 - debug: When a power user adds the debug flag. the s3 key has debug added to it so that the lambda processing s3 files added to the source bucket saves the logs for that particular file.

 logs: When uploading images, the client stores details of the uploads as a list of dicts in json format.
 This can be used to keep track of jobs via `batch_id`, and get PK & SK to query DynamoDB using the `result` subcommand.
 The entire log can be used as input into the `bulkresults` subcommand.